~more recently updated recipes~

 Small yellow squash and/or zucchini

-Fresh spinach leaves (not baby spinach, see NOTES), washed very well and tough stems removed, chopped
+Fresh spinach leaves, washed very well and tough stems removed, chopped

 Salt & pepper to taste

 Juice of a lemon (preserved lemon works too)